The

 Le Fangourin restaurant

 After visiting the museum, you are warmly invited to continue your immersion in Mauritian gastronomy with lunch or refreshments at Le Fangourin.
-The restaurant and tearoom – named for the first juice pressed from the sugar cane – offers an enchanting and peaceful tropical setting, with a breathtaking view of the Pieter Both mountains.
+The restaurant and tearoom – named for the first juice pressed from the sugarcane – offers an enchanting and peaceful tropical setting, with a breathtaking view of the Pieter Both mountains.
 The kitchen team offers a healthy, flavourful menu, inspired by fresh Mauritian products and the classics of Creole and French cuisine.

 Under its veranda, taste delicately flavoured preparations.
 A delicious interlude crowned by a sophisticated selection of home-made desserts which use whole cane sugars as a base: the fabulous dark chocolate fondant with molasses sugar, and the delicious crème brûlée enlivened with fresh vanilla pod.